DEEECAAA/SENEM-AI/README.md

 This repository contains:
 - _Metaverse_Classroom_2_: The complete Unity Project of the application.
 - _Windows Build_: The built application ready to use for Windows.
-- _MacOS Build.app_: The built application for MacOS.

 ---